 This is the story of money and muscles.
-On the heels of baseball superstar Shohei Ohtani signing a $700 million contract—the biggest in sports history—we computed the career contest earnings of pro bodybuilders.
+We computed the career contest earnings of pro bodybuilders.
 Of course, contest checks are one of several ways the best bodybuilders make mint.
-Many have or had very lucrative, nutritional supplement sponsorships, for example.
+Many have or had very lucrative, nutritional supplement and clothing sponsorships, for example.
 Still, it’s enlightening to see just how much these legends totaled for winning and nearly winning pro shows.

 As with all sports, contest pay has increased dramatically over the past decade, even if the raise is mostly limited to open male competitors at the Olympia and Arnold Classic.
 How much so?
-Current Mr. Olympia Derek Lunsford has competed in only two open pro shows, but he’s taken home $550,000 from those: 2nd in the 2022 Olympia, first in 2023.
-Add that to his 212-division pro winnings, and Lunsford is at $653,000.
-In contrast, six-time Mr. O Dorian Yates made all of his $740,000 from 17 pro shows in the ’90s, 15 of which he won.
-He never made more than $110,000 for winning an Olympia.
+Two-time and current Mr. Olympia Derek Lunsford has competed in only six open pro shows, but he’s taken home $2,063,000 from those.
+In contrast, six-time Mr. O Dorian Yates made 38% as much ($740,000) from 17 pro shows in the ’90s, 15 of which he won.
+Yates, who missed this earnings honor roll, never made more than $110,000 for winning an Olympia.

 Time marches on.
-And this list may be shaken up dramatically in coming years with the news that the Arnold Classic will raise its top prize to $500,000 in 2025 and the Mr. Olympia likely to follow suit with big raises this year or next.
-But let’s focus on the present.
-Let’s see who makes the list, and let’s count their money.
-These are, currently, the top dozen bodybuilding contest earners of all time.
+And this list shook up dramatically with the Mr. Olympia top prize increasing 50% to $600,000 in 2024 and the Arnold Classic going up 67% to $500,000 last year and then 50% to $750,000 this year.
+So let’s follow the money.
+Let’s see who makes the list, and let’s count their cash.
+These are, currently, the top 15 bodybuilding contest earners of all time.

 Opening photo: Phil Heath earning $400K by winning the 2015 Mr. Olympia. / Per Bernal